 The gauntlet was thrown down in May 1970 by a pair of future live classics released only a week apart.
 The Who's Live at Leeds and the triple-album Woodstock soundtrack brought the show into kids' bedrooms better than anything that had come before, and both were rewarded with stellar sales and critical praise.
 A format that was once reserved for contractual filler or stopgap releases was suddenly fashionable.
 Before the year ended, the Rolling Stones released Get Yer Ya-Ya's Out!; before the decade ended, we had live releases from Elvis Presley, the Beatles, Led Zeppelin, Ted Nugent and Aerosmith.
 It was a status symbol, an indicator of commercial clout: The bigger you were, the more likely your discography sported a live album.

 Frampton was a prodigy who counted David Bowie among his childhood friends.
-By age 18 he’d already tasted success with the Herd and had formed Humble Pie with Steve Marriott.
-Together they would record four studio albums before jumping on the ’70s live LP bandwagon with Performance Rockin’ the Fillmore at the end of 1971.
-It would be Humble Pie’s most successful album, but the band’s hotshot guitarist was gone before it was even released.
+By age 18, he'd already tasted success with the Herd and had formed Humble Pie with Steve Marriott.
+Together, they would record four studio albums before jumping on the '70s live LP bandwagon with Performance Rockin' the Fillmore at the end of 1971.
+It would be Humble Pie's most successful album, but the band's hotshot guitarist was gone before it came out.